brainworxx/kreXX-TYPO3-Extension/Documentation/Config/AjaxCli/Index.rst

 Logging
 ^^^^^^^
-The logging is documented herre: :ref:`logging`. kreXX will generate one output file for every request.
+The logging is documented here: :ref:`logging`. kreXX will generate one output file for every request.

 |